Abhishek0779/Shopify-product-management/README.md

 # Note
 ### Limitation
 - here I am using basic authentication.
-For live app recommended to use (JWT, OAuth, sessionAuth)
+For live app recommended to use (JWT, OAuth, sessionAuth) with encryption of password
+- To enhance the product creation/edit feature, consider implementing image upload functionality using the Shopify CDN.

 # SCREENSHOTS